csstools/postcss-plugins/plugins/postcss-is-pseudo/README.md

 ```

 If you have a specific pattern you can open an issue to discuss it.
-We can detect and transform some case but can't generalize into a single solution.
+We can detect and transform some cases but can't generalize them into a single solution that tackles all of them.

 [css-img]: https://cssdb.org/badge/nesting-rules.svg
 [css-url]: https://cssdb.org/#nesting-rules